themoralcodeorg/themoralcodeorg.github.io/index.md

 ---
 layout: page
 title: The MoraL Code
-subtitle: Dedicated to providing consistent support, guidance, and experience to female Computer Science majors
+subtitle: I'm dedicated to bringing empathy and passion to the Undergraduate Computer Science Major experience.
+Read on to learn about my philosophy.
 sitemap:
   priority: 0.9
 ---